Why Austin Should Be Your Next Meeting Destination

 Meetings-Friendly Austin

-Hosting a meeting in Downtown Austin comes with built-in perks in this walkable nightlife district featuring an array of attractions, restaurants and hot spots.
+Hosting a meeting in Downtown Austin comes with built-in perks in this walkable nightlife district that features an array of attractions, restaurants and hot spots.
 A great option is taking advantage of the partnership between next-door neighbors ACL Live at The Moody Theater and W Austin.
 The largest room at ACL Live, an entertainment and event venue, can accommodate 2,700 people.
 For a smaller space, schedule meetings in ACL Live’s 3TEN for 150 seated or 350 standing.
 Book attendees’ stays in 251 rooms and 32 suites at the W Austin hotel with a plaza that faces scenic Lady Bird Lake.
 Seven event rooms and six breakout rooms are available; the largest space accommodates up to 400 people.

 Feel the nostalgic vibe in South Austin, flush with vintage shops, restaurants and green oasis Zilker Park.
-A big bonus is the convenience of a cluster of hotels offering 11,000 rooms within a three-mile radius.
+A bonus is the convenience of a cluster of hotels offering 11,000 rooms within a three-mile radius.
 With two large exhibit halls totaling 70,000 square feet of space, the two-level Palmer Events Center, just 1.1 miles from downtown, is a prime spot for meetings.
-Attendees will love the Austin skyline and water views.
+Attendees will appreciate the Austin skyline and water views.
 The maximum capacity is 3,146 attendees, but several spaces — including outdoors and on a balcony — accommodate smaller groups.

 Fast-growing, walkable East Austin features a bevy of new shops, restaurants and music venues to keep meeting attendees entertained in their free time.
-The industrial yet elegant Assembly Hall with 16-foot ceilings and exposed beams offers three areas — the 5,500-square-foot Main Hall, 1,000-square-foot Meeting Room and 2,000-square-foot Courtyard — with a maximum capacity of 750 guests or 250 seated.
+The industrial yet elegant Assembly Hall, with 16-foot ceilings and exposed beams, offers three areas — the 5,500-square-foot Main Hall, 1,000-square-foot Meeting Room and 2,000-square-foot Courtyard — with a maximum capacity of 750 guests or 250 seated.

-The proximity to popular shopping and entertainment areas like The Domain and The Arboretum is an attractive benefit for scheduling a meeting in North Austin.
+The proximity to popular shopping and entertainment areas like The Domain and The Arboretum is an attractive perk for scheduling a meeting in North Austin.
 Contact The University of Texas to book its Commons Conference Center on the J.J.
 Pickle Research Campus.
 Several rooms, ranging from the auditorium to a classroom, can accommodate from 16 to 345 attendees.
 Enlist its Common Cafe to cater breakfasts and lunches.
-Arrange a captivating keynote by an expert for one of your sessions by consulting the UT Speakers Bureau.
+Arrange a captivating keynote by an expert for one of your sessions by contacting the UT Speakers Bureau.